 2004

-Painted Books, photocopied and painted with gouache
+Painted Books, photocopied drawings from my sketchbook and painted with gouache

 Leap B 4 U Look, painted collage, coptic stitch